 When concentrates go on sale, stock up!
-There are often great sales on all holidays or apps like Leafly have a search function to locate the best deals near you.
-There’s no need to be picky, any form of concentrate (wax, shatter, crumble, sauce, diamonds, etc.) will work great and it’s ok if they sit around for a while after purchasing since they’ll be decarbed and used as edibles anyway.
-To maximize value be careful to choose concentrates with the highest total THC potency.
+There are often great sales on all holidays, or apps like Leafly have a search function to locate the best deals near you.
+There’s no need to be picky; any form of concentrate (wax, shatter, crumble, sauce, diamonds, etc.) will work great, and it’s okay if they sit around for a while after purchasing since they’ll be decarbed and used as edibles anyway.
+To maximize value, carefully choose concentrates with the highest total THC potency.

 ALL YOU HAVE TO DO IS DECARB

-Cheap dabs on sale are often right next to FECO/RSO that’s selling for $100 a gram!
-It’s crazy because FECO/RSO have a much lower cannabinoid potency but are considerably more expensive.
-Dabs have higher concentrations of cannabinoids and terpenes and that’s all we need to make great quality medicinals.
-Using the Jar Tech Decarb guidance will retain terpenes and produce the cleanest high quality concentrates for edibles or FECO/RSO.
-Crazy good, super easy and obnoxiously cheap.
+Cheap dabs on sale are often right next to FECO/RSO, which sells for $100 a gram!
+It’s crazy because FECO/RSO has a much lower cannabinoid potency but is considerably more expensive.
+Dabs have higher concentrations of cannabinoids and terpenes, and that’s all we need to make great quality medicinals.
+Using the Jar Tech Decarb guidance will retain terpenes and produce the cleanest high-quality concentrates for edibles or FECO/RSO.
+Crazy good, super easy, and obnoxiously cheap.

-With the decarbed concentrate in hand you have won the well-deserved freedom of escaping the limited selection and potency limits of the retail market while saving a ton of cash.
+With the decarbed concentrate in hand, you have won the well-deserved freedom of escaping the retail market’s limited selection and potency limits while saving much cash.
 There are many ways to use the concentrate.

 - Store in a syringe or put in capsules to use as is.